aa29zzjj/Project-2-Client-Server/README.md

 ## Project 2 Client-Server Computing

-### Assigned: Friday, September 23, 2022
+### Assigned: Friday, February 10, 2023

-### Due: Friday, October 7, 2022,11:59pm
+### Due: Friday, February 24, 2023,11:59pm

+#### Six Tasks

-:checkered_flag: Submit to Canvas a ***single PDF file*** named Your_Last_Name_First_Name_Project2.pdf and a zip of each of the six projects (corresponding to the six tasks) below.
+:checkered_flag: Submit to Canvas a ***single PDF file*** named Your_Last_Name_First_Name_Project2.pdf along with a single zip file containing each of the six IntelliJ projects below (Task 0 through 5).

 The single PDF will contain your responses to the questions marked with a checkered flag.
 It is important that you ***clearly label*** each answer with the labels provided below.
 It is also important to ***be prepared*** to demonstrate your working code if we need to verify your submission.
 Be sure to provide your name and email address at the top of the PDF submission.

-The six projects will be submitted as six zip files, each one will be the zip of your WHOLE IntelliJ project for tasks 0, 1, 2, 3, 4 and 5.
+The six IntelliJ projects will be submitted as six zip files, each one will be the zip of your WHOLE IntelliJ project for tasks 0, 1, 2, 3, 4 and 5.
 Each IntelliJ project, except Task 1, will contain one client and one server.
 Task 1 will contain one client, one server, and one malicious player in the middle.
 For each project, zip the whole project, you need to use "File->Export Project->To Zip" in IntelliJ.

 When all of your work is complete, zip the one PDF and the six project zip files into one big zip file for submission.
 Name this final file your_andrew_id.zip.

 ### Learning Objectives:

-Our **first objective** is for you to be able to work with client side and server side UDP and TCP sockets.
+Our **first objective** is for you to be able to work with the User Datagram Protocol (UDP) and the Transmission Control Protocol (TCP).
+UDP is used in many internet applications.
+The Domain Name Service (DNS) and the Dynamic Host Configuration Protocol (DHCP) both use UDP.
+Most video and audio traffic uses UDP.
+We use UDP when we need high performance and do not mind an occasional dropped packet.

+TCP, on the other hand, is also widely used.
+It works hard to make sure that not a single bit of information is lost in transit.
+The Hyper Text Transfer Protocol (HTTP) uses TCP.

 Our **second objective** is to understand the implications of a malicious player in the middle.

-Our **third objective** is to understand the differences (at the programming level) between the TCP and UDP protocols.

-Our **fourth objective** is for you to understand the abstraction provided by Remote Procedure Calls (RPC's).
+Our **third objective** is for you to understand the abstraction provided by Remote Procedure Calls (RPC's).
 We do this by asking that you use a proxy design and hide communication code and keep it separate from your application code.
+RPC has been used for four decades and is at the foundation of many distributed systems.

-And, our **fifth objective** is to expose you to digital signatures and their implementation in RSA.
+Our **fourth objective** is to expose you to digital signatures and their implementation in RSA.
+In modern distributed systems, we want to know exactly who sent us a message and if that message was tampered with or modified in any way.
+Digital signatures allow us to do that.

-There are six separate and distinct tasks in Project 2.
+### Submission notes:

-When you are asked to submit Java code (on the single pdf) software documentation is required.
+When you are asked to submit Java code (on the single pdf) it should be documented.
 Points will be deducted if code is not well documented.
 Each significant block of code will contain a comment describing what the block of code is being used for.
-See Canvas/Home/Documentation for an example of good documentation.
+See Canvas/Home/Documentation for an example of good and bad documentation.

+### Rubric
 See the General Course Rubric (on Canvas).
 We will use a specific, unpublished rubric for this assignment but the general rubric provides rough guidance on how this assignment will be evaluated.

+### Some simplifications:

 In all of what follows, we are concerned with designing servers to handle one client at a time.
 We are not exploring the important issues surrounding multiple, simultaneous visitors.
 If you write a multi-threaded server to handle several visitors at once, that is great but is not required.
 It gains no additional credit.